tcondeixa/bucket-web-client/README.md

 - access all my bucket with a work `bucket`

-The `bucket_friendly_naming` define more friendly names for buckets, so it ensures a translation in everything displayed to the end user.
+The `bucket_friendly_naming` defines more user-friendly names for buckets, so it ensures the translation in everything displayed to the end user.
 This field is optional, so the default mode is to use the real bucket name.